ChiaraCati/FlooData/README.md

 #### [Minerva](https://datacatalog.regione.emilia-romagna.it/catalogCTA/)
-Datasets – *D3* *D4* and *D5* - are accessible through a Moka viever service available for download as OpenData.
+Datasets – *D3* *D4* and *D5* - are accessible through a Moka viewer service available for download as OpenData.
-Along with datasets' metadata, MinERva provides information about responsible body, reference structure, referent, author and dates about catalog cards and physical data.
+Along with datasets' metadata, MinERva provides information about the responsible body, reference structure, referent, author and dates about catalogue cards and physical data.
 *Format* of downloaded data is .zip from which we extracted a .dbf file *Provenance*: [ISPRA](http://dati.isprambiente.it/id/organization/ispra/html)